Edwards-R/redlist_docs/irecord_data_analysis/import_notes.md

 # Import notes
 >There are errors and workarounds through here.
 Any difference in values compared to the breakdown are due to the accidental inclusion of data with >10,000 accuracy in this segment.
+This was made harder by the fact that output grid references from iRecord cross various datums, and the output is the least useful of all.

 This document outlines the processing of the iRecord dataset of ||through the BWARS Checker.
 The Checker is responsible for checking the `core` attributes of a record: